 When it comes to boho wedding stationery, nature-inspired motifs such as feathers and flowers are par for the course, but we also love this more subtle option.
-Complement a botanical invitation suite with a straightforward save-the-date card featuring a photo of you and your S.O.
+Complement a botanical invitation suite with a sweet save-the-date card featuring a photo of you and your S.O.
 This couple planned ahead for their botanical-inspired wedding and took their engagement photos in a tropical greenhouse!

 For rustic weddings, we love save-the-dates printed onto brown cardstock paper.
-This save-the-date seamlessly bridges the gap between rustic and elegant, with the laurel wreath and sophisticated typography contrasting against the torn edges of the paper.
+This save-the-date seamlessly bridges the gap between rustic and elegant, with the timeless laurel wreath and typography contrasting against the torn edges of the paper.
 Something like this would be gorgeous for a vineyard wedding!

 If you took engagement photos, your save-the-date cards are a fabulous opportunity to showcase your favorite portrait.
 Pair the photo with basic save-the-date details, including your names, the date (obviously!), and wedding city.

 Clean lines and a neutral color palette are two fundamental design elements of classic save-the-dates.
-If you're looking for ways to personalize your save-the-dates while keeping them chic and timeless, try playing around with different fonts, layouts, or even textured paper.
+If you're looking for ways to personalize your save-the-dates while keeping them chic and straightforward, try playing around with different fonts, layouts, or even textured paper.

 Position metallic silver text against a dramatic navy blue backdrop for an effect that's modern and streamlined.